Crypto Overview in Lesotho

 Banking Relationships

 Lesotho’s banking sector is dominated by subsidiaries of South African financial institutions, including Standard Lesotho Bank, FNB Lesotho, and Nedbank Lesotho.
 These institutions follow group-level compliance policies set by their parent companies, which tend toward conservative approaches regarding cryptocurrency-related activities.
-The CBL’s explicit warnings about potential legal violations associated with crypto transactions further reinforce a cautious banking environment.
+The CBL’s explicit warnings about potential legal violations associated with crypto transactions reinforce a cautious banking environment for any business seeking accounts or payment rails linked to digital assets.

 Innovation Support

-Lesotho does not currently operate a fintech regulatory sandbox or any government-sponsored blockchain initiatives.
-In November 2019, the Ministry of Communications, Science, and Technology signed a memorandum of understanding with the Apollo Foundation to explore blockchain applications for government systems, including voting and data storage.
-However, there is no evidence this partnership produced tangible outcomes.
-The CBL has not published any policy positions regarding central bank digital currencies.
+Lesotho does not operate a fintech regulatory sandbox or any government-sponsored blockchain initiative.
+In November 2019, the Ministry of Communications, Science, and Technology signed a memorandum of understanding with the Apollo Foundation to explore blockchain applications for government systems, including voting and data storage, but no tangible outcomes have been documented.
+The CBL has not published any position on central bank digital currencies, and no CBDC pilot has been announced.
+The Payment Systems Bill 2024, which replaces the 2014 Act and introduces five-year licence renewals for payment providers, contains no virtual asset provisions.

 Market Characteristics